The nickname Ozzy feels like the next big thing.

 Wholesome 1950s and early 60s sitcom The Adventures of Ozzie and Harriet is the exception.
 Based on the real-life Nelson family, dad Ozzie was born Oswald George Nelson.

-The family enjoyed a long stretch of fame.
+They enjoyed a long stretch of fame.
 The show originally debuted on radio, launched son Ricky Nelson’s music career, and inspired a film spin-off and later a 1970s-era television sequel, too, titled Ozzie’s Girls.
 But that all feels a little like ancient history today.

-Instead, parents now almost certainly think of John Michael Osbourne, far better known as Ozzy Osbourne.Â
+Instead, parents now almost certainly think of John Michael Osbourne, far better known as Ozzy Osbourne.

 These days, he’s graduated to pop culture fixture.
-His family starred in a reality show on MTV titled The Osbournes.
+His family starred in a reality TV show on MTV titled The Osbournes.
 Ozzy is more of a doting grandpa than a heavy metal rock star these days.
 As the family has stayed in the spotlight following the show’s original run, it’s shifted the name’s image, too.

 Two more figures that might be familiar to today’s parents: Buffy the Vampire Slayer gave us Daniel “Oz” Osborn, a guitarist and occasional werewolf.
 There’s also American Pie’s Chris Ostreicher, also known by the nickname Oz.